-Cape Liptrap Coastal Park (4,175ha) is situated 160km south east of Melbourne.
-It is accessed via the South Gippsland Highway at Leongatha or the Bass Highway from Inverloch.
+Cape Liptrap Coastal Park is situated 160 kilometres south east of Melbourne.
+It is reached from the South Gippsland Highway at Leongatha or the Bass Highway from Inverloch.

 Aboriginal Traditional Owners

 Parks Victoria acknowledges the Aboriginal Traditional Owners of Victoria - including its parks and reserves.
 Through their cultural traditions, the Boon Wurrung, Bunurong and Gunaikurnai identify the Cape Liptrap Coastal Park as their Traditional Country.
 Further information is available from Aboriginal Affairs Victoria AAV and Native Title Services Victoria.